 49 CFR Subsection 350.211 requires all enforcement personnel conducting an inspection roadside to include a check a carrier's USDOT number or other identifiable information to ensure they are not operating with an Out-of-Service (OOS) order.
 FMCSA requires states to properly identify carriers operating in violation of a Federal OOS order and to place the vehicle out-of-service.
+Enforcement personnel are instructed to utilize FMCSA portal systems such as Query Central to identify any OOS orders.
+In addition, Nevada utilizes Drivewyze preclearance system and our State CVIEW which will also identify OOS orders through the federal database.
+If none of those systems are available, inspectors are required to call NHP disptach to have them run the vehicle and DOT numbers through their system to determine if an OOS order exists.

-Based on reporting through June 30, 2020, Nevada's OOS catch rate for FFY20 YTD is 87.5% of all OOS carriers identified.
-For Imminent Hazard and Unsatisfactory/Unfit carriers, the most recent data is for FFY18, for which Nevada was 100%.
+Based on reporting through May 31, 2021, Nevada's OOS catch rate for FFY21 YTD is 91% of all OOS carriers identified.
+For Imminent Hazard and Unsatisfactory/Unfit carriers, the most recent data is for FFY21, for which Nevada has identified two Unsatisfactory/Unfit carriers YTD.
 The goal is at least 85% of OOS carriers with an Imminent Hazard and Unsatisfactory/Unfit order.